yongmingyang/tp/docs/DeveloperGuide.md

 #### Implementation

-This portion describes the implementation of the add feature which allows the user to add new QAndA sets with the question, answer and/or tags.
+This portion describes the implementation of the add feature which allows the user to add new QAndAs with the question, answer and tags(optional).

 Explanation of the diagrams: